Ca11me1ce/PSU-CMPSC-311-Assignments-Combination/README.md

 # PSU CMPSC 311 Assignments Combination
 This is the combination of cmpsc 311 assignments in PSU.

+## Assignment #2 - CRUD Device Driver
+### Overview
+All remaining assignments for this class are based upon you providing an easily used set of functions so that an application that uses your code can easily talk to an external block storage device like a hard drive (HDD).
+This device already has its own pre-defined set of functions that allows communication with it.
+However, they are tedious to use (a common problem with hardware) and not as abstracted as programmers would prefer.
+Thus, we are going to translate them to mimic the standard C file commands (open, close, read, write, and seek) so that communicating to the device is easier for others.
+In other words, your application is acting like a driver for the HDD device.
+Our functions are called hdd_open, hdd_write, hdd_read, hdd_seek, and hdd_close.<br>

+## Assignment #3 - CRUD Device Driver
+### Overview
+All remaining assignments for this class are based on the creation and extension of a user-space device driver for a filesystem built on top of a object storage device.
+At the highest level, you will translate file system commands into storage array commands.
+These file system commands include open, read, write, and close for files that are written to your file system driver.
+These operations perform the same as the normal UNIX I/O operations, with the caveat that they direct file contents to the object storage device instead of the host filesystem.<br>

 ## Assignment #4 – Network Attached Storage
 The last assignment will extend the device driver you implemented in the previous assignment #3.
 You will extend your device driver to communicate with the HDD over a